Paw Paw in Van Buren County, Michigan — The American Midwest (Great Lakes)

 Erected 1990 by Bureau of History, Michigan Department of State.
 (Marker Number 556.)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Paw Paw Public Library (within shouting distance of this marker); William Killefer Jr. / Wade Killefer (approx. ¼ mile away); Charles R. Maxwell (approx. ¼ mile away); Warner Wine Haus (approx. ¼ mile away); Territorial Road (approx. ¼ mile away); St. Mark's Church / The Reverend Darius Barker Lawton Civil War Monument (approx. 3.8 miles away); Houppert Winery (approx. 3.8 miles away).
+Paw Paw Public Library (within shouting distance of this marker); William Killefer Jr. / Wade Killefer (approx. ¼ mile away); Charles R. Maxwell (approx. ¼ Warner Wine Haus (approx. ¼ mile away); Territorial Road (approx. ¼ mile away); St. Mark's Church / The Reverend Darius Barker (approx. 0.3 miles away); Lawton Civil War Monument (approx. 3.8 miles away); Houppert Winery (approx. 3.8 miles away).
 Touch for a list and map of all markers in Paw Paw.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 11, 2012.
-This page has been viewed 414 times since then and 14 times this year.
+It was originally submitted on September 11, 2012.
+This page has been viewed 435 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on September 11, 2012. • Bernard Fisher was the editor who published this page.